sgshulman/DGEM/README.md

 - rho0 &mdash; the density at a radius r0
 - r0 &mdash; the radius, where rho0 is defined
 - alpha &mdash; the radial density exponent

+#### Fractal Cloud

+The fractal cloud is a clumpy dust cloud, which is obtained by the following algorithm:
+1. Consider a cube space with size **2max**, consisting of **n**<sup>3</sup> cubical cells.
+2. Place **dotsN** points randomly in the cube.
+3. For every point build a smaller cub with a center in the point.
+The size of new cubes is **max**/&Delta;, where &Delta; = **dotsN<sup>1/dCube</sup>**.
+**dCube** is the fractal dimension.
+4. Place other **dotsN** points randomly in every small cube.
+Do not shift any points outside of the considered big cube and use them in the next steps.
+5. Repeat steps 3–4 twice more.
+The total number of created points is **dotsN**<sup>4</sup>.
+6. Shift all points outside the big cube to within it by changing point coordinates per **2max**.
+7. Set the density in every cell proportional to the number of dots in this cell

+The model parameters are:
+- n &mdash; the number of cells along each direction of the cube.
+- max &mdash; the distance from the cube centre to a cube border along each axis
+- dCube &mdash; the fractal dimension
+- rho0 &mdash; the density per one dot
+- dotsN &mdash; the number of initial dots
+- seed &mdash; the seed for a random number generator

 #### Sum / Max

 The list of other geometry shapes (including other lists).